 Other benefits of fitting ADS-B include:

-- more effective search and rescue services.
-Using both ground and spaced-based ADS-B receivers, the chances of pinpointing the position of an ADS-B OUT equipped aircraft in an emergency are greatly improved
+- effective search and rescue services.
+Using both ground and space-based ADS-B receivers makes it much easier to find an aircraft that has ADS-B OUT if there's an emergency